-In 2017, SPACE is emboldening and recommitting to our belief that inclusion, equity, support and radical hospitality are not only important to creating art, but are vital in creating dialogue that leads to lasting change.
+SPACE is deeply committed to the belief that inclusion, equity, support and radical hospitality are not only important to creation, but are vital in creating dialogue that leads to lasting change.
 In support of these values, as of 2017, all individual and small group residences are free to participants, and SPACE endeavors grants at least 50% of residencies to persons of color and other underrepresented voices.

 "The breathtaking, spiritually stirring beauty of the place, the nature that's within its acres, the lake, woods, plants, animals, birds and insects that live here have brought out and inspired a passion for trying to create something visual that I never knew I had."

-- David Cale, member of The Working Farm '15
+- David Cale, member of The Working Farm '15 and Creative Resident '18